German Studies

 Contact: Ursula Mangoubi, German Studies

-German majors or German minors can apply for an internship in Germany to learn first-hand about daily life and business practices.
-The application process starts at the beginning of the Fall semester, but it is never too late to inquire about last-minute opportunities.
+Anyone can apply for an internship in Germany to learn first-hand about daily life and business practices.
+Applications are due in the Fall semester.

 Since 2004, BC students have interned in various cities and towns in Germany, among them: Frankfurt, Berlin, Wiesbaden, Karlsruhe, Kassel and Hannover.
 Internships are available in a wide area of fields from Finance, Administration, and Science to Politics, Education and more.
 No matter what major or minor you chose, consider applying for a summer internship in Germany.

-USA Interns - Steuben Schurz Gesellschaft The majority of the internships, 32 so far, have been obtained via this program.
+USA Interns - Steuben Schurz Gesellschaft.
+The majority of the summer internships, 32 so far, have been obtained via this program..
 Our partnership began in 2005 when Vladmir Ilic (CSOM ’06) did a paid internship at the Frankfurt office of Cerberus, a private equity firm.
 More recently, USA-Interns placed four Boston College students.

-Yanlin Zi (MCAS ’21) did research at the Karlsruher Institut für Technologie (KIT) on the Wiesbaden Campus.
-Read about her experience: (https://steuben-schurz.org/wp-content/uploads/usa-interns/SSG-USA-Interns-Forum-Zi.pdf).
+- Yanlin Zi (MCAS ’21) did research at the Karlsruher Institut für Technologie (KIT) on the Wiesbaden Campus.
+Read about her experience.

-Thomas Schloo (MCAS ’20) interned for Regional Rhein Main Economic Development Frankfurt Read about his experience: (https://steuben-schurz.org/wp-content/uploads/usa-interns/SSG-USA-Interns-Forum-SCHLOO.pdf).
+- Thomas Schloo (MCAS ’20) interned for Regional Rhein Main Economic Development Frankfurt.
+Read about his experience.

-Sabrina Black (MCAS ’19) interned at the International Summer University in Kassel.
-Read about her experience: (https://steuben-schurz.org/wp-content/uploads/usa-interns/SSG-USA-Interns-Forum-BLACK-Sabrina.pdf).
+- Sabrina Black (MCAS ’19) interned at the International Summer University in Kassel.
+Read about her experience.

 Congress-Bundestag Youth Exchange for Young Professionals, a highly competitive year-long study and internship program for those interested in politics was awarded to Maria Nero (’15), Alex Hawley (’16), Hannah Chen ('21) and Pauline Flanagan ('22).